 Policy groups configured on an internal firewall between ECS instances are classified into common and enterprise policy groups.

-- A common policy group takes effect on basic security groups of ECS instances.
-It functions as a virtual firewall to detect connection status and filter data packets and can be used to divide security zones on the cloud.
+- A common policy group takes effect on the basic security groups of ECS instances.
+It functions as a virtual firewall to monitor connection status and filter data packets, and can be used to isolate security domains on the cloud.
 You can configure access control policies to allow or deny inbound and outbound traffic between ECS instances in a common policy group.

 The following table lists the differences between common and enterprise policy groups.

 |Authorization of other policy groups||Supported||Not supported|

 |Custom policy configuration to deny traffic||Supported||Not supported (Enterprise policy groups deny all traffic by default.)|

 |Number of private IP addresses||2,000||65,536|